-Before joining MIT, Claire was an attorney in the Licensing and Technology Transactions Practice at Mintz Levin as well as a Certified Information Privacy Professional-US (CIPP-US), where she advised clients on complex commercial transactions concerning the use, transfer, and development of technology and other intellectual property assets.
-Prior to joining the Licensing and Technology Transactions Practice, Claire was a litigator at Mintz Levin and Wilmer Hale.
+Before joining MIT, Claire was an attorney in the Licensing and Technology Transactions Practice at Mintz Levin where she advised clients on complex commercial transactions concerning the use, transfer, and development of technology and other intellectual property assets.
+Prior to joining the Licensing and Technology Transactions Practice, Claire was litigator at Mintz Levin and an IP litigator at Wilmer Hale.

 Claire graduated summa cum laude from the Boston University School of Law and cum laude from Dartmouth College.

 Following law school, Claire was a law clerk for the Honorable Richard G. Stearns in the United States District Court for the District of Massachusetts, the Honorable Chief Justice Margaret H. Marshall and the Honorable Associate Justice Fernande Duffly (both of the Supreme Judicial Court of Massachusetts).

 Prior to law school, Claire worked for several years as a Senior Consultant at Booz Allen Hamilton, and also at an international NGO in Phnom Penh, Cambodia.

 Claire Superfine Schneider specializes in the following practice areas.